 HOW TO EFFECTIVELY NETWORK TO CREATE NEW BUSINESS LEADS - Written by Bruce Kullberg, this informative article provides an overview on how to get your 'net' working to create and cultivate new business and sales leads.
 Free distribution rights.

 history of bruce

 Bruce is a native of Columbus, Ohio.
-He served in the U.S. Army in 1970 during the Vietnam era.
+He served in the U.S. Army in 1970 during the Vietnam War.
 After attending the Defense Information School (DINFOS), by the time he was 19 years old, he was Editor of the Ft.
 Greely, Alaska weekly newspaper, The Buffalo.
-He was a journalist with the Ohio National Guard during the early 1970's.
-(Access Ft.
-Greely on Facebook which Bruce created and maintains for those who have been stationed at this remote military base.)
+He was also a journalist with the Ohio National Guard during the early 1970's.
+Access Ft.
+Greely on Facebook which Bruce created and maintains for those who have served at this remote military base.
 He was Honorable Discharged from the U.S. Army and Ohio National Guard, and received Certificate of Achievements for his performance and contributions to his duty while proudly serving his country.

 Having attended Ohio State University, his experiences includes President of Kullberg Flooring Inc., National Network Director of The Entrepreneurship Institute, and involvement with several start-up manufacturing ventures including Creative Marble Products, Inc., and Lunch Bag Lingo, Inc. with his brothers, David and Andy.
 He is married and lives in Lewis Center, Ohio.

 Pictured in his basement office sometime in mid 1980’s was his first ‘real’ computer, an IBM PCjr,, a major upgrade from the TI-99/4A.
 Note the 5.25" floppy drive and dot matrix printer.